kubernetes/website/docs/tasks/access-application-cluster/authenticate-across-clusters-kubeconfig.md

 - Replace the snippet above with information for your cluster's api-server endpoint.

-- Make sure your api-server is launched in such a way that at least one user (for example, `green-user`) credentials are provided to it.
+- Make sure your api-server provides at least one set of credentials (for example, `green-user`) when launched.
 You will of course have to look at api-server documentation in order to determine the current state-of-the-art in terms of providing authentication details.

 {% include templates/task.md %}